Green Conversations

 Recap NLEN Green Conversation II: Promoting Personal and Environmental Resilience

-May 15, 2025 / Whale Atrium, Core Science Building, Memorial University, St. John’s
+May 15, 2025 / Whale Atrium, Facility, Memorial University, St. John’s

 Resource People: Rita Anderson (Cognitive Psychologist, MUN), Marty Day (Social Psychologist, MUN), Kim Todd (Social enterprise, thegreenrock/Guide to the Good)